 The Perigord Noir

 The Perigord Noir is the most visited and well known part of the Dordogne.
-Located in the south east of the Dordogne department, it is named for the dark oak forests around the Vézère Valley and its capital, Sarlat.
+Located in the south east of the Dordogne department, it is named for the dark oak forests around the Vézère Valley.
+Its capital is Sarlat.

 The Perigord Noir is packed with amazing sights.
 Pick up a guide book (or these days ‘Google’ it) and you will find a whole host of incredible castles, beautiful villages and prehistoric sites well worthy of a visit.